FiyinfoluwaO/Stage-D-Data-Storytelling-in-Pattern-Recognition/README.md

 **"food_dataGitems.csv"** This is the grouped food production dataset after the addition of Kilotons-unit.

 **"food_dataGyear.csv"** This is the food production dataset showing 3 columns: "Country", "Year", and "Value".
 It also contain the Totalled Value of Items produced in a year.

+**"Food Shortage Project Report by Fiyinfoluwa Olubodun.doc"** This is the report on the food shortage project for this stage D: Data Storytelling in Pattern Recognition